Marx-wrld/Resume-screener/README.md

 ```
 streamlit run app.py
 ```
-- Choosing the right people for your job is the biggest responsibility of every business, since choosing the right set of people can accelerate business growth exponentially.
+- Choosing the right people for your job is the biggest responsibility of every business, since, choosing the right set of people can accelerate business growth exponentially.

 This is a simple web application built with Streamlit that serves as a "Resume Screener."
 The main functionality is to upload a resume file (either a text or PDF file) and use a pre-trained machine learning model to predict the category or job role associated with the content of the resume.
 The predictions are displayed in the web interface along with the predicted category name.